Academic Success | Private School Essex | St Mary’s Colchester

 Classes are small and each individual is well known by all members of staff, who identify her preferred method of learning and ensure that she is supported, encouraged and extended so that she is able to do her best in all subjects.

-The Senior School girls achieved a great set of GCSE results in August 2024, these are a testament to their hard work and determination, combined with the commitment and support from their teachers.
+The Senior School girls achieved excellent GCSE results in August 2025, these are a testament to their hard work and determination, combined with the commitment and support from their teachers.

-• 38% of results were level 9-7 or equivalent (comparable to grades A*-A), compared to the national average of 22%
+• 55% of results were level 9-7 or equivalent (comparable to grades A*-A), compared to the national average of 22% and up from 38% last year.

 High aspirations

-Former students of St Mary’s achieve success in all walks of life.
-We encourage our pupils to make the most of all the opportunities St Mary’s offers.
+Former pupils of St Mary’s achieve success in all walks of life.
+We encourage the girls to make the most of all the opportunities St Mary’s offers.
 This includes opportunities to develop their talents as well as maximise their learning.
 By choosing university courses and careers that really interest them, they are more likely to succeed and find fulfilment in life.
-So our students are inspired to aim high and do all they can to achieve their goals in life.
+So our pupils are inspired to aim high and do all they can to achieve their goals in life.